adrpar/asciidoctor-confluence-adf/README.md

 #### Path Resolution

-The converter primarily implements Asciidoctor's standard image resolution behavior:
+The converter follows Asciidoctor's fundamental principles for image resolution:

 1. The raw path as specified in the document (in case it's already absolute)
 2. Relative to the document's base directory (where Asciidoctor was invoked)
-3. Combined with the `imagesdir` attribute if specified:
-   - Relative to base directory (base_dir + imagesdir + target)
+3. Relative to the "images" directory under the base directory (following the common AsciiDoc convention)

-Additionally, if no `imagesdir` attribute is set, the converter checks for the common convention of having images in an 'images/' subdirectory of the base directory.

-This follows Asciidoctor's core principle: **image paths inside an included file are resolved relative to the base document that initiated the render process, not relative to the included file itself**.
+This aligns with Asciidoctor's core principle: **image paths inside an included file are resolved relative to the base document that initiated the render process, not relative to the included file itself**.

+> ⚠️ **IMPORTANT NOTE ABOUT IMAGE RESOLUTION** ⚠️
+>
+> If you're defining `:imagesdir:` in an included file (like a config.adoc), make sure there are **NO BLANK LINES** in the header section of your document.
+> Asciidoctor's attribute processing is sensitive to document structure, and blank lines can cause attributes like `:imagesdir:` to be silently ignored.
+>
+> The converter automatically checks for images in an "images" directory under the base directory as a fallback, but proper attribute handling is preferred.
+>
+> **Example for config.adoc:**
+> ```asciidoc
+> // asciidoc settings
+> :toc-title: Table of Contents
+> :toc:
+> :imagesdir: images
+> // NO BLANK LINES between attributes!
+> ```

 As the official Asciidoctor documentation explains:
 > "By default, the imagesdir value is empty.
 That means the images are resolved relative to the document."